Hey Sid, where were you brought up?

 Helmut’s approach was more intellectual, while Bob Gage’s approach was more humanistic.

 I hope I picked up a little bit of insight from both of them.

-What about Doyle & Dane, what were they like?
+What about Doyle and Dane, what were they like?

-Ned Doyle was a wonderful Irishman who once told me when I was leaving to open up my own business, that you only have to be right 51% of the time in business to make a lot of money, but if you’re right only 49% of the time you’re going to lose your ass.
+Ned Doyle was a wonderful Irishman, he once told me when, I was leaving to open up my own business, that you only have to be right 51% of the time in business to make a lot of money, but if you’re right only 49% of the time you’re going to lose your ass.

 I remember the very first TV spot I did was a black and white commercial with the cast of the “Leave It To Beaver” show, to be filmed in Los Angeles.

 I was so thrilled to be at the Beverly Hills Hotel in glamorous Los Angeles, that I took my wife to share this exciting experience.

 This was a considerable expense for a young couple.